Great Model from a Classic Book

 In fact, once the first stage of recovery has provided such a foundation, some people realize that thinking and talking about painful memories is not necessary to achieve their goals, at least in the short term.
 Some find that the memories are no longer disrupting their life and no longer of much interest to them.
 (And sometimes people need to teach their therapists about this!)

 For those who choose to focus on disturbing memories, including because those memories are still disrupting their lives, several ‘memory processing’ methods can be used during this stage.

 In general, these methods involve re-experiencing the memories within a safe and healing therapy setting.
 They can be very effective at ending the influence of such memories in one’s daily life.

-Most importantly, there are very effective therapy methods that have been proven, through years of clinical experience and research, to bring great relief and healing by tranforming memories and responses to reminders of harmful childhood experiences.
+Most importantly, there are very effective therapy methods that have been proven, through years of clinical experience and research, to bring great relief and healing by transforming memories and responses to reminders of harmful experiences.